How to Become an Appraiser in Tennessee

 Governing Agency

-Good to Know: FAQs for how to become an appraiser in Tennessee
+FAQs about how to become an appraiser in Tennessee

 Should I get my Tennessee appraiser license?

 Becoming an appraiser in Tennessee can be a great career move, whether you’re looking for a flexible schedule or want to own your own business.
 You’ll likely find a steady demand for appraisers, especially for tasks like estate planning or divorce settlements, even when the real estate market is slow.
-This allows freedom to manage your income and flexibility in your schedule.
+This allows control over your income and flexibility in your schedule.

-How long does it take to become an appraiser in Tennessee?
+How long does it take to become an appraiser in TN?

-Complete 79 hours of required education at your own pace and connect with a Supervisory Appraiser.
-Once you’ve completed these steps, just submit your application and go through a background check for approval.
+The first step, becoming a Registered Trainee, can be done in as little as a few weeks or months.
+Complete the 79 hours of required qualifying education at your own pace and connect with a Certified Supervisory Appraiser.
+Next, simply submit your application and go through a background check for approval to obtain your Registered Trainee license.

-To help, McKissock offers livestreaming courses for interactive learning and self-paced options that you can access whenever your schedule allows.
-It’s important to note that only Trainee classes may be taken online in Tennessee.
+To help expedite the process, McKissock offers both livestream courses for interactive learning and self-paced courses that you can access whenever your schedule allows.

 Helpful resources: